Dynna/SDTM/lab_SDTM/Behavioral_DP.md

 - Visitor
 # Implementation:

-In this project I have implemented 1 Behavioral Design Pattern which is Observer.
+In this project I have implemented 2 Behavioral Design Patterns which are Observer and Strategy.
 As a domain I used Factory which manufactures devices and prepares packages with additional supplies for them.
 Using this behavioral design pattern I've implement some additional functionalities like:
-* notifying specific clients which are interested in new devices and best prices;
+* notifying specific clients which are interested in new devices and best prices; [Observer]
+* providing a list of sorted devices based on two algorithms: sort by user's search list and by reviews; [Strategy]

 With Observer design pattern I defined a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 For its implementation I have 4 participant components: Stock.cs [Subject], Device.cs [ConcreteSubject], IClient.cs [Observer] and Client.cs [ConcreteObserver].